AdobeDocs/experience-manager-assets-essentials.en/help/adminster-aem-assets-essentials.md

 ## Add users to product profiles {#add-users-to-product-profiles}

-Add administrators for the Assets Essentials application so that they can manage folder permissions for other user groups.
+Add users to product profiles so that they can manage the Assets Essentials appliation.

-To add administrators:
+To add usrs to product profiles:

-1. Access [Admin Console](https://adminconsole.adobe.com) for your organization, click **[!UICONTROL Products]** in the top bar, click **[!UICONTROL AEM Assets Essentials]**, and then click [!DNL Assets Essentials] environment. [!DNL Assets Essentials] has three product profiles that represent access for administrators, regular, and consumer users.
+1. Access [Admin Console](https://adminconsole.adobe.com) for your organization, click **[!UICONTROL Products]** in the top bar, click **[!UICONTROL AEM Assets Essentials]**, and then click [!DNL Assets Essentials] environment.
+Do not click the Cloud Manager environment. [!DNL Assets Essentials] has three product profiles that represent access for administrators, regular, and consumer users.

    ![Admin Console admin profile](assets/admin-console-admin-profile.png)

-1. To add a user to a group, click the Assets Essentials Administrators group, select **[!UICONTROL Add User]**, provide the user details, and click **[!UICONTROL Save]**.
+1. To add a user to a group, click the Assets Essentials product profile, select **[!UICONTROL Add User]**, provide the user details, and click **[!UICONTROL Save]**.

    ![Add users admin profile](assets/add-users-admin-profile.png)